-You have a \$10,000 combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
+Services that are covered for you What you must pay when you get these services Urgently needed services (cont'd) You have a \$25,000 combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
 Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.

-What you must pay when Services that are covered for you you get these services Vision care Covered services include: You pay \$10 per visit. • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay \$0.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older • For people with diabetes, screening for diabetic You pay \$0. retinopathy is covered once per year You pay \$0. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 You pay \$0.You pay \$0.
+For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+You pay \$0.You pay \$0.